AdrianHsu/LiveChat/README.md

 ## Known Issues

-1. When running the command  `npm run build` ，it generates some warnings shown below (but they has no effect on the compile process, so please just ignore them!)
+1. When running the command  `npm run build`  it generates some warnings, as shown below (but they have no real effect on the compile process, so please just ignore them!)

 ![build](img/build.png)